-At this time the Council has not adopted the Community Infrastructure Levy, but the Council reviews its position annually.
+At this time the Council has not adopted the Community Infrastructure Levy, but the Council retains a watching brief on this matter.

 4. Involving the Community at the Planning Application Stage

 This section explains what consultation takes place before a planning application is decided and with whom.